wilbowma/mttex/README.md

 The following packages are required and available on CTAN.
 Many of these are included in standard LaTeX installations.
+If you want to use different options, require them before requiring `mttex`.
 * `todonotes`
 * `letltxmacro`
 * `hyperref`